Güneşin Kızları: Synopsis

 This is a story of Güneş and her 3 daughters; twins, Selin and Nazlı, and Peri.
 They lived in İzmir.
 They decided to come to İstanbul when Güneş was proposed by a rich man Haluk.

-Haluk has a family of many people including Rana (Haluk's elder sister), Ahmet and Inci (Ahmet's wife), Ali (son from ex-wife, Sevilay) and Savaş (Rana's adopted son).
+Haluk's family include Rana (Haluk's elder sister), Ahmet (Haluk's younger brother), Inci (Ahmet's wife), Ali (son from ex-wife, Sevilay) and Savaş (Rana's adopted son).
 Sevilay (Haluk's ex-wife) lives separately.